brenofreire/angular-with-unit-test/README.md

 ### Disclaimer

-This project wast built using css.
+This project was built using css, because I'm not focused on style here.